clouducate/awsvpcb/README.md

   - The dynamically generated OVPN file for the students to import into their PC for VPN connectivity
   - The dynamic json files and templates used to create and save DNS entries
   - The downloaded VPC and Assignment-level json files used to build the VPC(s) and assignments (these are in sub-directories)
+  - The vpcb-config files for each professor that used the aws-setup script to be able to use the scripts "as is"
  4) The "tempfiles" directory includes temporary dynamically generated files
  5) The "logs" directory includes all of the output for all the scripts run
 #